-As COVID-19 vaccines become more available across the country, you may be wondering what it means for your organization.
-This article provides a primer on the vaccine so you can make decisions on how best to protect your people.
+This article provides a primer on the vaccine so you can make decisions on how best to protect your people in the workplace.

-While the COVID-19 vaccines are expected to eventually make a big impact on the pandemic, medical experts say it is not the sole answer to eradicating it.
-They encourage that workplaces, places open to the public, and individuals continue with social distancing, face coverings, cleaning and disinfecting, and more frequent handwashing.
-This is especially relevant since the vaccines currently are not available for every age group and several variants of COVID-19 have been confirmed.
+With more than 50% of adults in the U.S. are now vaccinated, medical experts say it is not the sole answer to eradicating COVID-19.
+They encourage that workplaces, places open to the public, and individuals continue with social distancing, cleaning and disinfecting, and more frequent handwashing.
+Masking is recommended in indoor public spaces for the unvaccinated, and also for the vaccinated in communities where transmission is substantial or high.
+This is especially relevant since the vaccines are not recommended for children under the age of 5 and because variants of COVID-19 have been highly contagious to the unvaccinated and can be carried by those who are vaccinated.

-While the vaccines that have been approved in the United States are reported to be over 90% effective in preventing serious illness and death, a small percentage of people who receive the vaccine may still become ill with COVID-19.
-And medical experts are predicting that boosters will be needed to combat the new variants.
-They also are studying how long immunity from the currently available vaccines will last.
+While the vaccines that have been approved in the United States are reported to be over 90% effective in preventing serious illness and death, a small percentage of people who receive the vaccine or a booster may still become ill with COVID-19 due to variants.

 So, the things you have been doing to protect your staff, visitors, volunteers, students, and participants will continue to play a key role.

 To stay up-to-date, check your local health department website and reports from your state officials.
 Many local and state health departments have a weekly email update you can subscribe to.
 Some also may have a page for members of your community to sign up for the vaccination.
-Additionally, the CDC is updating its website as medical experts continue to closely monitor vaccine production and rollout, as well as its impact on this novel coronavirus and the new variants of the disease.
-The CDC also has a running FAQ dedicated to questions about the vaccine.1
+Additionally, the CDC is updating its website as medical experts continue to closely monitor the impact of new variants of the disease.
+The CDC also has a running FAQ dedicated to questions about the vaccine and boosters.1

-The CDC explained that the vaccine works by teaching a person’s immune system how to recognize and fight the virus that causes COVID-19, and this provides the protection from getting seriously ill.
+The vaccine works by teaching a person’s immune system how to recognize and fight the virus that causes COVID-19, and this provides the protection from getting seriously ill.
 They also said that no live virus is used to make the vaccine.

 In some of our earlier articles, we encouraged you to review and update your infectious disease policies with your team.
-Now is a good time to review your policies again as you consider how the availability of the vaccine in your community will affect your organization as both a workplace and one that serves people.
+Now is a good time to review your policies again as you consider how critical levels of COVID-19 in your community will affect your organization as both a workplace and one that serves people.
 And communicate any updates to your policies that will affect your employees and the people you serve, so they know what to expect upfront.

-The COVID-19 vaccines recently became available in most states for ages 16+.
+The COVID-19 vaccines are available in all states for ages 5+.

-The vaccine has not been approved yet for children under the age of 16.
-If/When the vaccine is approved for children, it likely could be included by state departments of health on their mandatory school vaccine schedule issued annually.
+As COVID continues to have variants like Delta and Omicron, the vaccine and boosters likely could be included by state departments of health on their mandatory school vaccine schedule issued annually.
 At this point, schools, colleges, camps, and ministries may decide to begin requesting proof of vaccination before accepting children into their programs.

-You may be wondering if the vaccine becomes widely available for adults of all ages, would you be able to make it a policy for volunteers and participants to show proof of vaccination before allowing them to be involved in activities?
+You may be wondering now that the vaccine is widely available for adults of all ages, would you be able to make it a policy for volunteers and participants to show proof of vaccination before allowing them to be involved in activities?

 Some ministries have policies requiring parents to show proof of mandatory childhood vaccinations before children can participate in programs.
 Similarly, you could draft policies for adults to show proof they have received the COVID-19 vaccine.
 Note: some individuals may not be able to receive the COVID-19 vaccine for medical reasons or due to sincerely held religious beliefs.
 Regardless of stance on vaccinations, some things to consider in drafting your policy include: